Abu Dhabi is a relatively easy city to navigate, although there are not as many public transport options as you might find in neighbouring Dubai.

 Abu Dhabi Airport Bus

-The A1 bus service that operates from outside Terminal 1/3, on the lower level, takes you to the Al Zahiyah City Air Terminal.
+The A1 bus service operates from the departures area outside of the terminal.
 It takes you via the main Abu Dhabi Central Bus Station (Cnr Muroor Rd and 11th) and goes all the way to the Old Fish Market on Al Nasr Street (Near NY University Abu Dhabi).
 It operates every 40 minutes and is 4 AED into town.

 Abu Dhabi Cruise Terminal to Abu Dhabi